 These days, choosing a backpack ain’t easy.
 With so many different designs flooding the market, the decision seems to be harder than ever before.
 While the features, design, material, and style of pack you need will depend on multiple variables (and, of course, personal choice), the size of pack you need is far clearer cut.
 And that’s where we come in!

-Our backpack size guide will take you through all of the things you need to take into consideration to find the perfect size of backpack for you, whether you’re a day hiker, weekend camper, or long-distance thru-hiker.
+We will take you through all the things you need to take into consideration to find the perfect size of backpack for you, whether you’re a day hiker, weekend camper, or long-distance thru-hiker.

 - Fit is fundamental – If possible, head into a store to try on multiple packs

 - Get your gear out – Measure your gear in trash bags to gauge the capacity you require

 - Remember the variables – In addition to trip duration, gear requirements and the season you’re hiking in will affect the required capacity

 Table of Contents